-The Department of Distance Learning and Professional Education's services must be involved in all GIT non-credit courses, conferences, seminars, workshops, and institutes, both on and off campus, in which participants are charged a registration fee, to ensure that participation is properly recorded.
-The level of services provided is worked out with the units offering the course according to established schedules of fees.
+DLPE's services must be involved in all GIT non-credit courses, conferences, seminars, workshops, and institutes, both on and off campus, in which participants are charged a registration fee, to ensure that participation is properly recorded.
+The level of services provided is worked out with the units offering the course according to an established schedule of fees.

 Georgia Institute of Technology is required by the University System of Georgia, and by the Southern Association of Colleges and Schools, to report all activities which qualify for Continuing Education Units (CEUs), e.g., short courses, contract courses, and conferences.
-All candidate activities are to be reported to the Department of Distance Learning and Professional Education.
+All candidate activities are to be reported to DLPE.

-Faculty members who are approved to organize a course or conference through an outside organization are required to submit copies of the participant roster, agenda, and brochure to the Department of Distance Learning and Professional Education to enable Georgia Tech to report CEUs to the Board of Regents whenever possible and appropriate.
+Faculty members who are approved to organize a course or conference through an outside organization are required to submit copies of the participant roster, agenda, and brochure to DLPE to enable Georgia Tech to report CEUs to the Board of Regents whenever possible and appropriate.

-39.2.1 Extra Compensation
+39.3.1 Extra Compensation